 This course introduces concepts through lectures, texts, and activities that lead toward successful completion of a final course project.
 This course is a good fit if:

-• you plan to pursue a post-secondary education and/or have strong interest in legal studies and how society shapes them
+• You plan to pursue a post-secondary education and/or have strong interest in legal studies and how society shapes them

-• you have some experience with critical reading, seminar participation, note-taking, research, and academic writing in any language
+• You have some experience with critical reading, seminar participation, note-taking, research, and academic writing in any language

-• you enjoy a challenging study environment
+• You enjoy a challenging study environment

-CRITICAL THINKING IN STATISTICS
+APPLIED MATHEMATICS IN STATISTICS

 Course Length: 3 weeks